christopherthai/bite-and-blog/README.md

 4. Users can view all blog posts on the “All Bites” page

-5. User can view a "quick view" of the blog post by clicking "quick view" and close that by clicking "read less"
+5. Users can view a "quick view" of the blog post by clicking "quick view" and close that by clicking "read less"

-6. User can view full post by clicking "See Full Bite Page" on the "All Bites" page
+6. Users can view full post by clicking "See Full Bite Page" on the "All Bites" page

+7. Users can search for specific post using a search feature

 ## CRUD API Routes